eKirad/custom-react-hooks/README.md

 ### 6. `useClickOutside`

-A custom hook that detects a click that is performed outside of a certain component.
-This might come especially handy when dealing with drop-downs, when one would like to detect a user movement outside of the drop-down/select component and perform certain actions (e.g. auto-close an opened select component).
+A custom hook that detects a click that is performed outside of an HTML element.
+This might be especially handy when dealing with select/drop-down elements, when one would like to detect a user movement outside of the eleemnt and perform certain actions (e.g. auto-close an opened select).

 ### 7. `useToggleBoolean`